 Let's go to the Constitution itself to see what it says about the states.

 - Expressed powers are specifically assigned to the national government and Congress under Article I, section 8.
-Granting patents for example, declaring war or coining money.
+Granting patents, for example, or declaring war or coining money.

 - Denied powers are specifically forbidden to the state governments.
 See Article I, section 9.
-These would include making foreign treaties, printing separate money.
+These would include making foreign treaties, printing currency.

 Sounds good, but everything doesn't fit neatly

-What about fighting pollution?
-Pollution is created in one state but then blows into others, suggesting that Congress should make these laws.
+Pollution is created in one state but then blows into others, suggesting Congress should make these laws.
+But when Congress doesn't act, states often create their own regulations.
+Take California.

 Please share this post if you enjoyed it.
 And remember to sign up for History Dr updates.